Content Design team meeting at the office (August 2019)

 - setting a timetable for reviewing published content on pages and in services to check it’s still relevant and accurate.

-- working out the metrics we’ll use to measure whether our content is doing its job of meeting users’ needs.
+- working out the metrics we’ll use to measure whether our content is doing its job of meeting users’ needs and achieving government policy outcomes.

-This means DIT has a user need of its own: to improve its content design capabilities, processes and standards, so that users can benefit from the trade knowledge the department holds.
+DBT is a new department which means we have a "clean slate” to improve content design capabilities, processes, and standards, so that users can benefit from the knowledge the department holds.

 In addition to creating and maintaining content, our content design team is also committed to training others and advocating for the discipline.
 In fact, you couldn’t find a more enthusiastic bunch - and we’re in a department with one of the most progressive content presences in government.